 Section 5.1 Wages.
 All employees covered by this Agreement shall be classified in accordance with work performed and paid the hourly wage rates for those classifications in compliance with the applicable prevailing wage rate determination established pursuant to the California Labor Code by the Department of Industrial Relations, and not pursuant to the Schedule A's.
 If a prevailing rate increases under state law, the Contractor shall pay that rate as of its effective date under the law.
-If the prevailing wage rates established under the Schedule A's, except as otherwise provided in this CBA.
+If the prevailing wage laws are repealed during the term of this Agreement, the Contractor shall pay the wage rates established under the Schedule A's, except as otherwise provided in this CBA.